Subject Leader: Ms J Prior

 Behaviour in art lessons is outstanding; there are excellent relationships between students and teachers in all key stages.
 Students speak very positively of their experiences in Art and Photography lessons.

 Students are confident to express themselves creatively within the classroom and they work well independently and in small groups.
-Students often come back voluntarily to complete art work in their own time, particularly in KS4 and KS5.
+A large number of students often come back voluntarily to complete art work in their own time, particularly in KS4 and KS5.

-In September 2016, six students have started Art related degrees or Art Foundation courses, including three students going to Camberwell (for the third year running).
+In September 2017, five students have started Art related degrees or Art Foundation courses.

-The post 16 students organise and run an exhibition of their artwork at local galleries and have developed strong links with the University of the Arts London.
+The post 16 students organise and run an exhibition of their artwork at local galleries such as Bourne Hall in Ewell and have developed strong links with the University of the Arts London.
 There are also a wide range of trips to art galleries at KS4 and KS5.

-Involvement with art projects in the community, such as Rivers of the World (British Council) and Cheam Library.
-A display of ceramic poppies at the war memorial in Cheam village took place in November 2014 for the centenary celebrations.
-The school displays artwork each year at the Youth Art Exhibition in Sutton.
+Involvement with art projects in the community continue to take place and are successful.
+A display of ceramic poppies at the war memorial in Cheam village took place for the centenary celebrations.
+The school also displays artwork each year at the Youth Art Exhibition in Sutton.

 Developing the new A Level courses according to specification changes.